 The Night Runner boat is based in Cooktown.
 From here, the crew specialise in line caught fish of the remote waters of Far North Queensland in the pristine Coral Sea.

 Here, human impact on marine ecosystems is minimal.
 The main catch is Coral Trout, however other reef and pelagic fish species are also caught.
 The fish are docked live using a state of the art fishing tank which is biologically controlled, maintaining water quality at its best.
 This climate controlled water slows the metabolism of the fish, decreasing stress levels and keeping them alive longer in quality conditions.

 Once the boat is docked, the fish are killed humanely on the wharf and rushed directly to the airport, landing in the Soulfish Factory within 24 hours.
 The Night Runner goes all year around except when it is closed seasons.

-The fish are kept in a salt water brine esky and once docked at the jetty, unloaded straight into the Soulfish van and taken to the factory in Coolum for processing.
+The fish are kept in a salt water brine esky and once docked at the jetty, unloaded straight into the Soulfish van and taken to our Noosa seafood store for storage, processing and sale.